snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation.md

 ```

-Creating a new Payment Method and charging it.
+Creating a new Payment Method and Charging it.

 ```